Xavier2p/fortran.rs/docs/index.md

-# Welcome to MkDocs
+# Welcome to fortran.rs

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+An interpreter for the Fortran programming language written in Rust.
+This is the documentation for the fortran.rs project.

 ## Commands